Philippines women's national football team: Nicknames

 The Philippines women's national football team has been known or nicknamed as the "Malditas".
 There is no direct English equivalent, but translations range from a mild swear or epithet ("damned" or "accursed" ones (female)) to respect or fear ("badasses" (female)).
 The nickname was adopted by the team during the 2005 Southeast Asian Games under head coach Ernest Nierras.
 Nierras meant the moniker to reflect the players' gutsy nature and inner fight ("palaban"), a symbol of a determined team who never gives up and whom opponents fear to face.
 However, as the term maldita could also be interpreted as "bratty", head coach Marlon Maro in October 2021 proposed discontinuing the nickname.
 Maro wanted to replace the nickname, believing the Malditas monicker to be pejorative.
 After Maro's departure in late 2021, the status of the proposal became unclear with members of the national team at that time preferring to keep the nickname.

 In March 2022, the PFF announced that they would be officially adopting the nickname "Filipinas" for the team.
 The moniker had been used before, as the demonym for female people of the Philippines.
-Jefferson Cheng the team manager reasoned that Malditas is a swear word in Spanish and Portuguese which translates to "damned", but the derivative word has a bit more of a pejorative meaning in Tagalog and, despite its uniqueness, one could imagine it to be "problematic" having to repeatedly explain its meaning.
+Team manager Jefferson Cheng reasoned that Malditas is a swear word in Spanish and Portuguese which translates to "damned", but the derivative word has a bit more of a pejorative meaning in Tagalog and, despite its uniqueness, one could imagine it to be "problematic" having to repeatedly explain its meaning.
 Cheng also said that the Filipinas moniker is a standalone and is not meant to be preceded by a modifier (e.g. Philippine Filipinas).

+Colors

+German sportwear brand Adidas is the official kit provider for the Philippines women's national team since February 2023.
+There are three sets for the 2023 FIFA Women's World Cup released in May 2023; blue, red and white.

 Home stadium

 The earliest recorded home matches of the Philippines women's national team were held at the Iloilo Sports Complex, it was during the 1999 AFC Women's Championship when the country hosted the tournament.
 The national team also held official international matches at the PhilSports Football and Athletics Stadium and Moro Lorenzo Football Field.
 In October 2015, a Memorandum of Understanding was signed by the Philippine Football Federation and the local government of Biñan, allowing the national team to use the Biñan Football Stadium as their home stadium for the next four years.
-The national team has recently played the majority of its matches at the Rizal Memorial Stadium in Manila, which is commonly referred as the country's national stadium.
+The national team has recently played the majority of its matches at the Rizal Memorial Stadium in Manila, which is the Philippines' national stadium.